SEMICeu/SDG-sandbox/process_and_method/methodology/phase4.md

 <details>
   <summary><b>Tool(s)</b></summary>
-This step can be performed using a spreadsheet tool, such as Microsoft Excel, in which related attributes are juxtaposed in two columns and given a semantic mapping value in a third column..
+This step can be performed using a spreadsheet tool, such as Microsoft Excel, in which related attributes are juxtaposed in two columns and given a semantic mapping value in a third column.
 </details>

 <details>